nishantp22/LifeatIITK-course-review-website/README.md

 ## Description

-This project is a web application built using React.
-I have choosen a template from MUI templates and have built the entire app over this template.
-There are various componants involved, which are:<br>
-- App.js : The root component integrating the other sub-commponents and determining the overall structure.<br>- Home.js : The homepage component for the web application where all the courses are visible.
-User can access reviews of any particular course.
-- Mods.js and Lock.js : The Page specifically for moderators, which is accessed via Lock.js, a component which has the login interface for a moderator.
-- Review.js : This is where the reviews for a particular course are displayed, where user can also post reviews about the course.
+This project is a web application where IITK students can post reviews about various courses, and moderators can approve or reject reviews.
+It is built using the MERN stack : MongoDB, Express.js, React.js and Node.js.

-- There is also a style.css which is used to style elements that are not in the template<br><br>
+## Features

+- The users can view already posted reviews, and can post their own reviews about any course.
+- The moderators, with their credentials, can use the moderator interface, where they can approve or reject any review.
+For this purpose, two separate collections are maintained in the MongoDB database : courses (where the approved reviews are stored), and modreviews (where the reviews under moderation are stored).

 ## Installation

 - Clone the repository: `git clone <repository-url>`
 - Navigate to the project directory: `cd <project-folder>`
 - Install dependencies: `npm install`

 ## Usage

-- Start the json server to fetch the data for already registered reviews by `npm json-server --watch public/data/courses.json --port 8000`
+- Start the backend server to use the Express API : `node api.js`
-- Start the development server: `npm start`
+- In a different terminal, start the react frontend development server: `npm start`
 - Open your browser and visit: `http://localhost:3000`
-- <b>The built web application is deployed at "https://lifeatiitk.netlify.app"</b>
+- All the reviews are stored in MongoDB Atlas Cloud Database.
+We are accessing it via the URL.
-- For accessing the moderator interface, the username is : pclubsecy, and the password is : pclubsecy
+- For accessing the moderator interface, the username is : <b>pclubsecy</b>, and the password is : <b>pclubsecy</b>

-## Approach
-- The key idea is to create states(arrays) which will dynamically store any review object based on the inputs provided by the user.
-- There are states(arrays) of reviews of each course and a master array for reviews under moderation(modList).
-- Whenever a user submits a review, it is added to the modList array.
-- In the moderator interface, all the reviews in the modList array are fetched using .map() method in JS.
-The moderator can then choose to approve or reject any review.
-Do note that a username and password is required to access the moderator interface.
-- If the review is approved, it is added to the state(array) of reviews of that particular course and is removed from the modList array.
-- If the review is rejected, it is removed from the modList array
-- Finally, for each course, the state(array) of reviews basically contains all the approved reviews.
-These are then displayed using the .map() function in JS